 - 1. Promising domestic market due to high growth in GDP and per capita income.
 Favourable demographic structure with high income proposition of working population. - 2.
 Phasing of the quota regime and consequent improvement in market access.
 Most developed countries will see continued decline of their Textile and Garment industry.
 This will create fresh opportunity for exports of developing countries including India.
 Further, in the next 10 years, China's Textile and Garment export growth rate is projected to slow down because of rising costs and increasing domestic demand.
 The export space that is likely to be ceded by China is open to other Asian countries including India. - 3.
-Supportive policy regime, increasing plan expenditure and generous incentives for investment and modernisation.
+Fair Trade Agreements and emerging markets in Latin American countries.

-- 4. Huge untapped potential for the development of technical textiles. - 5.
-Rising wages and cost of living in countries closely competing with India in the international market in the textiles and clothing sector provides a vast opportunity for India to capitalise. - 6.
+- 4. Supportive policy regime, increasing plan expenditure and generous incentives for investment and modernisation. - 5.
+Huge untapped potential for the development of technical textiles. - 6.
+Rising wages and cost of living in countries closely competing with India in the international market in the textiles and clothing sector provides a vast opportunity for India to capitalise. - 7.
 High spending on infrastructure and socially inclusive programmes by the Government.